-For the map below, the yellow line outlines the limits of the path of annularity in Arizona.
+TOPFor the map below, the yellow line outlines the limits of the path of annularity in Arizona.
 The green middle line represents the eclipse centerline, where the annular, or "ring of fire," phase lasts the longest in Arizona.
 The grey lines show the path of annularity entering and exiting Arizona (the eastern line of the path doesn't enter Arizona).
-To experience the annular, or "ring of fire," phase of the eclipse in Arizona, you must be inside the yellow line.
-The closer you are to the green centerline, the longer the ring of fire will last.
-Areas outside the path of annularity will get a partial solar eclipse only.
+To experience the annular, or "ring of fire," phase of the eclipse in Arizona, you must be within the yellow line.
+The closer you are to the green centerline, the longer annularity will last.
+Areas outside the path of annularity will get a non-annular partial solar eclipse only.

 (hover or tap to see points of interest in Arizona)